wishnuputra/CPractice/shell/linux_command.md

 ls -l | grep 'txt'
 ```
 Using pipe `|` will list only a line that contain `txt`<br>
+What really happen is we taking the output of `ls -l` command and chaining it as an input to `grep` command then output it to the monitor<br>

 ## Personal Notes: